cayubweeums/pyboard/README.md

 ## Inspiration

 A good TUI makes any terminal user happy.
 I was inspired to make a dashboard specifically for myself when looking at [DexUI](https://github.com/seenaburns/dex-ui).
+In the end, I hope for this project to allow me to teach myself how to use new tools in cyber security and elsewhere by attempting to abstract them into this dashboard.

 ## Purpose